 The Responsible Person must record all findings from their fire risk assessment, regardless of the size or purpose of the premises.
 This is a new requirement, effective from 1 October 2023.
 Previously this was only required for certain types of buildings.
 Responsible Persons must also record their fire safety arrangements.

-LESH will assign a competent person to perform an assessment in line with PAS79-1:2020 which will form the basis of your report and action plan to help you remain compliant and safe.
+LESH can assign a competent person to perform an assessment in line with PAS79-1:2020 which will form the basis of your report and action plan to help you remain compliant and safe.

 Who will check the Fire Risk Assessment?